Diamonds aren't forever: Global thief nabbed after Chicago gem heist

 CHICAGO (WLS) --An international diamond thief, who police say recently stole two large stones from a Loop jewelry store, was arrested as he tried to board a plane out of the country.

-Tamaz Hubel, 67 and a native of Georgia in Eurasia, is accused of swiping a pair of diamonds worth $158,000 on June 6, according to Chicago police.
+Tamaz Hubel, 67 and a native of Georgia in Eurasia, is accused of swiping a pair of diamonds worth $158,000 on June 6, according to a Cook County criminal complaint on file Monday.

 The I-Team has learned that 2 ct. and 4 ct. gems were stolen from the headquarters of Ofer Mizrahi Diamonds, 29 E. Madison, a store that boasts "an inventory of up to 6,000 diamonds available at any time."
 It is located near Chicago's popular "Jewelers Row" section in the Loop.